ludcode/ADRates/README.md

 - **Round-Trip Curve Consistency**
   Build discount and forward curves that reproduce input swap rates exactly, ensuring theoretical consistency.

+> **AI/ML Usage Notice**
+> This repository’s source code is made available under the MIT License **for human review and development only.**
+> **No part of this codebase may be used to train, fine-tune, evaluate, or benchmark any machine-learning or AI model** (including large language models) without the express prior written permission of the author.

 ## 📦 Installation

 Clone the repository and install dependencies: